-The Codestar framework is lightweight but powerful—this combination works as a magnet for most developers.
+The Codestar framework is lightweight but sturdy—this combination works as a magnet for most developers.
 Bear in mind that it’s free, so you won’t waste any hard-earned dollars by testing this framework’s potential.
-Unfortunately, however, support isn’t the strongest aspect of Codestar.
+Unfortunately, however, support isn’t the most crucial aspect of Codestar.

-Gantry is a free open-source framework that is featured in the WordPress Codex.
+Gantry is a free, open-source framework that is mention in the WordPress Codex.
 It’s lightweight and fast, so working with it will be a pleasure.
-The interface is user-friendly, and developing a theme is intuitive; the layout manager is genuinely powerful and simple to use.
+The interface is user-friendly, and developing a theme is intuitive; the layout manager is genuinely compelling and straightforward to use.

 Even though you may not have been interested in WordPress frameworks, you have probably heard about Genesis.
-It’s probably the most famous framework, and there are a couple of reasons for this.
+It’s perhaps the most popular framework, and there are a couple of reasons for this.
 First, the code is well-written and bug-free.
 Many top-class developers use Genesis, and they speak highly about its robust code.
 Second, you get significant value for the price you pay.

 Currently, Genesis costs a one–time fee of $59.95, and you benefit from detailed tutorials and unlimited support and updates.
 Third, a large community of users centered around Genesis, and you can get help from them.

-Genesis is powerful and reliable, but less experienced users won’t get the most from it.
-If you have a limited coding knowledge, Dynamik is the proper tool for you.
-Dynamik is labeled as a Genesis child theme on its presentation page.
-Unlike Genesis, this framework is targeted at all users, including amateur WordPress users.
+Genesis is robust and reliable, but less experienced users won’t get the most from it.
+If you have limited coding knowledge, Dynamik is the proper tool for you.
+Dynamik mention as a Genesis child theme on its presentation page.
+Unlike Genesis, this framework target all users, including amateur WordPress users.